Afghan War documents leak: Friendly-fire casualties

 A significant number of documents describe unreported or previously misleading friendly fire incidents between Afghan police and army forces, coalition forces, and the U.S. military.

-A document dating 3 September 2006 suggests that four Canadian soldiers died in the Panjwaye District of Afghanistan during Operation Medusa, when an American jet dropped a bomb on a building they occupied during the second day of the operation.
+A document dated 3 September 2006 suggests that four Canadian soldiers died in the Panjwaye District of Afghanistan during Operation Medusa, when an American jet dropped a bomb on a building they occupied during the second day of the operation.
 Seven other Canadian soldiers and one civilian were also reported wounded in the attack.
 At the time, the Canadian military reported that the deaths and injuries were caused by a firefight with the Taliban, which it still insists.
 Michel Drapeau, a former colonel with the Canadian Forces, commented that the document is disturbing, due to it differing from the military's report at the time of the soldiers' deaths, which could make the document incorrect.
 The Canadian military insists it had not been misleading facts about deaths of Canadian soldiers.
 Former Chief of the Defence Staff Rick Hillier also rejects the document and maintains the deaths were due to enemy fire, as do some of the deceased soldiers' families.

 A document from 11 June 2007 details an incident where Task Force 373 engaged in a firefight with what were believed to be insurgents.
 An airstrike was called in, which killed seven Afghan police officers, and injured four others.
 Nangarhar Province governor Gul Agha Sherzai had labelled the incident a misunderstanding.

 Less than 48 hours after the documents were leaked, the UK's Ministry of Defence released a statement announcing a new friendly fire death in Afghanistan.

 The Ministry of Defence must confirm that the death of this soldier is being investigated as a suspected friendly fire incident.

 The Ministry had previously announced an investigation into a friendly fire incident in 2009 in Helmand province.

 Role of al-Qaeda

-The war logs made clear that suicide bombing, generally carried out by non-Afghan foreign fighters, was increasing and claim that they were nurtured by al-Qaeda and Osama bin Laden, whose influence was pervasive and possibly growing.
-A report generated in September 2004 stated that terrorists had been assigned by Bin Laden to conduct a suicidal attack against the Afghan president Hamid Karzai, during a press conference or a meeting held.
-Another report, in September 2008, spoke of coordinated, multinational al-Qaeda attack planning.
+The war logs made clear that suicide bombing, generally carried out by non-Afghan foreign fighters, was increasing and claimed they were nurtured by al-Qaeda and Osama bin Laden, whose influence was pervasive and possibly growing.
+A report generated in September 2004 stated that terrorists had been assigned by bin Laden to conduct a suicidal attack against the Afghan president Hamid Karzai during a press conference or meeting.
+A September 2008 report spoke of coordinated, multinational al-Qaeda attack planning.
 More suicide bombings allegedly were planned with al-Qaeda's Afghan allies, such as the Hezb-e-Islami Gulbuddin militia led by the notorious warlord Gulbuddin Hekmatyar.
-Numerous reports linked Bin Laden and al-Qaeda to insurgent activities.
+Numerous reports linked bin Laden and al-Qaeda to insurgent activities.
 In one report, al-Qaeda was claimed to be involved in a plan to manufacture chemical weapons payloads for rocket-propelled grenades.